FiatDemise/monero-for-all-brochure/USD/translation-english.md

 Private

-Unlike Bitcoin, or any of the other top coins which make all transactions public, Monero transactions are inherently private and untraceable by default.
+Unlike Bitcoin, or any of the other top coins which make all transactions public,
+Monero transactions are inherently private and untraceable by default.

 Secure

-Through the use of advanced cryptographic techniques, the receipt of payments is secure and unalterable.
+Through the use of advanced
+cryptographic techniques, the receipt of payments is secure and unalterable.

 Accepted

-Send payments to anyone locally or worldwide without expensive fees orwaiting times.
+Send payments to anyone locally or worldwide without expensive fees or waiting times.

 Decentralized

 Anyone can mine Monero using a computer to process transactions.
-This is why Monero is a community currency that is not controlled, manipulated or issued by a central authority.
+This is why Monero is a community currency that is not issued, manipulated or controlled by a central authority.

-Valued

-Over the last 5 years (2018-2023), Monero has gained 218% vs the US dollar.
+Fungible

+Each unit of Monero is exactly the same as another because there is no history that shows where it was used, and by whom.

 ---

 Separate Money and State

-“We can't take money violently out of the hands of government, all we can do is by some sly roundabout way introduce something that they can't stop.”
+“We can't take money violently out of the hands of government, all we can do is by some sly roundabout way, introduce something that they can't stop.”

 - Friedrich A. Hayek

 "...soon be developed, is a reliable e-cash, a method whereby on the internet you can transfer funds... the way in which I can take a $20 bill and hand it over to you, with no record of where it came from."

 - Milton Friedman

 # Page 2